SAP/open-resource-discovery/docs/spec-v1/examples/document.md

       "ordId": "sap.odm:package:OdmEntities:v1",
       "title": "ODM Entities",
-      "shortDescription": "This package includes all aligned ODM Entities", "description": "The ODM Entities are governed by the OMD Governance Board.
+      "shortDescription": "This package includes all aligned ODM Entities", "description": "The ODM Entities are governed by the ODM Governance Board.
 They are semantically cross-LoB aligned and provide an unambiguous taxonomy", "version": "1.0.0",
       "policyLevel": "sap:core:v1",
       "vendor": "sap:vendor:SAP:"